The Big Myth: Reception

 The book received mostly positive reviews.
 A review in The New York Times by Jennifer Szalai praised the book "an impressive job of uncovering the resources that groups like the National Association of Manufacturers and the Foundation for Economic Education put into spreading the (greed is good) word.
 The Economist describes the book as "richly researched and successful in chronicling a concerted effort by American business to shift public opinion in favor of free markets".

 Holden Thorp in Science.org hails The Big Myth as an "outstanding book that provides crucial insight into the process of how market fundamentalism leads to science denial".
 The Financial Timess Andrew Edgecliffe-Johnson encourages "today's executives" to learn from The Big Myth's perspective and change "their companies' role in our societies" for the better: "stop pushing the idea that the only role of government is to get out of its way".
 Publishers Weekly describes the book as a "polemical yet scrupulously researched [...] wake-up call" that "rings loud and clear".

 Notably, reviews by pro-free market outlets critiqued in the book were less positive.
-Foundation for Economic Education, itself extensively discussed in the book, argued that Oreskes and Conway 'swing and miss' in their criticism of free-market capitalism.
+The Foundation for Economic Education, itself extensively discussed in the book, argued that Oreskes and Conway 'swing and miss' in their criticism of free-market capitalism.